 Visa for Spain from the USA (and Why We Chose the Non Lucrative Visa for Spain)

-There are several types of visas for Spain from USA:
+There are several types of visas for US residents:

 - A Working Visa – this allows you to live in Spain for up to one year and work.